White Knight Chronicles II: Story

 The games begins with a prologue in Faria, where the Farian general Scardigne is trying to get the Farian Princess Miu out of the city safely due to a civil war led by Ban Nanazel.
 They manage to escape the city but are pursued.

-The game then cuts to where Princess Cisna has summoned Leonard, Eldore and Yulie, she tells them that they need to go to Faria and speak with a mystic known as Father Yggdra.
-The group goes to Faria where they encounter Scardigne and Miu and save them from Ban Nanazel's forces.
-The group then learns that the now reborn Yshrenian Empire (formerly the Magi), headed by Grazel and High Priest Ledom (formerly Sarvain, the regent of Balandor following Cisna's kidnapping in the first game) from the previous game, supported Ban Nanazel.
-They travel back into the city and fight and defeat Ban Nanazel and save Father Yggdra who Ban Nanazel was attempting to destroy.
-Father Yggdra is revealed to be a sentient tree and the protector of the Moon Maiden, the final incorruptus from the war between Yshrenia and Athwani.
+The game then cuts to Princess Cisna having summoned Leonard, Eldore and Yulie.
+She tells them that they need to go to Faria and speak with a mystic known as Father Yggdra.
+The group goes to Faria, where they encounter Scardigne and Miu and save them from Ban Nanazel's forces.
+They then learn that the now reborn Yshrenian Empire (formerly the Magi), headed by Grazel and High Priest Ledom (formerly Sarvain, the regent of Balandor following Cisna's kidnapping in the first game) is supported Ban Nanazel.
+They travel back into the city to fight and defeat Ban Nanazel and save Father Yggdra, who Ban Nanazel was attempting to destroy.

+Father Yggdra is revealed to be a sentient tree and the protector of the Moon Maiden, the final Incorruptus from the war between Yshrenia and Athwani.
 For their reward, Father Yggdra gives them a book to go into the past, which they use to travel to the day the Magi attacked Balandor castle.
 They attempt to save the Archduke of Faria (Miu's grandfather) but fail.
 However, he gives them an insignia, which upon coming back they learn from Father Yggdra that they need to get three of.

-Knowing this they head to Greede.
-Once there, they learn that Greede's citizens are being poisoned by a purple mist.
+With this new knowledge they head to Greede.
+Upon arrival, they learn that Greede's citizens are being poisoned by a purple mist.
 Once they find Caesar, their old friend and current ruler of Greede, they learn that a black dragon is causing the mist.
-They once again travel to the past where they learn they need a lance to defeat the dragon.
+They once again travel to the past, where they learn they need a lance to defeat the dragon.
 Once they retrieve the lance and defeat the dragon, they learn that the desert town of Albana was taken over by Yshrenia.
-Leonard and co manage to oust the Yshrenians.
-As a reward, the Avatar is awarded with a mysterious stone.
-This stone technically allows the Avatar to become the sixth pact maker and bestow the ability to summon an incorruptus of their own which they're also able to modify to become equal to the other five.
-With Albana safe once again Leonard and party decide it's time to go against the now reborn Yshrenian army that has been residing on a volcanic island.
+The party manage to oust the Yshrenians, and as a reward, the Avatar is awarded with a mysterious stone.
+This stone technically allows the Avatar to become the sixth pact maker and bestow the ability to summon an Incorruptus of their own which they're also able to modify to become equal to the other five.
+With Albana safe once again the party decide it's time to go against the now reborn Yshrenian army that has been residing on a volcanic island.